This article originally appeared on VICE Austria

-But he eventually got out and went on to study Philosophy.
-Initially, many of his fellow students refused to except his conversion when they discovered his past—some even vandalized his home—but that soon changed when they got to know him.
+But eventually he got out and went on to study Philosophy.
+Initially, many of his fellow students refused to accept his conversion when they discovered his past – some even vandalised his home – but that soon changed when they got to know him.
 Today, he works in Berlin as a freelance educational consultant and translator.

 I spoke to Weissgerber about his time as a neo-Nazi and the current state of the far-right across Europe.

-VICE: What was fun about being a neo-Nazi?
+VICE: Hey Christian, what was fun about being a neo-Nazi?

-Christian Weissgerber: Being hateful is fun, and it's a good way of releasing any pent-up anger.
+Christian Weißgerber: Being hateful is fun, and it's a good way of releasing any pent-up anger.
 It also helps you feel more like a man.

 What were your former opinions on the Holocaust?

 I went through different phases.
-For a while, I thought there was no way it happened the way they were teaching it in schools.
-Then I started to believe that the gas chambers never existed; I decided that Jewish people were weaponizing the issue to suit their own agenda.
+For a while I thought there was no way it happened the way they were teaching it in schools.
+Then I started to believe that the gas chambers never existed; I decided that Jewish people were weaponising the issue to suit their own agenda.

-But in the end, I eventually realized that all that doesn't matter because imprisoning people in concentration camps—places that even the most extreme Holocaust deniers admit existed—is criminal enough.
+But in the end, I eventually realised that all that doesn't matter, because imprisoning people in concentration camps – places that even the most extreme Holocaust deniers admit existed – is criminal enough.
 Being able to understand that was my first steps back from being a Holocaust denier.